Trapping & Relocation

 Bats are beneficial mammals.
 They eat insects, pollinate plants and are an important part of the natural environment.
 Occasionally bats and humans come into conflict when bats choose to live in and around human homes.
 Bats can be infected with rabies and should never be touched.
 Bats can transmit a viral disease that causes encephalitis (brain inflammation) and death.
 Also hazardous to humans is the possible development of histoplasmosis, a disease caused by the fungus Histoplasma capsulatum that grows in bat and bird droppings.
 Histoplasmosis affects thousands of people each year and can be extremely dangerous to children, the elderly, and those with weak immune systems.
 Bats are also carriers of fleas, lice, mites, and bat bugs, which can infect both animals and humans.
 If you think you have bats in your attic, do not enter the attic, and do not seal up the area they are using to enter your home.
 Sealing up the bat’s entry points can result in additional damage to your home.
 Contact Ranger Pest Services for humane bat exclusion estimate.

-Bees are wonderful and essential however when they start burrowing in your home they can cause some serious damage and become an ongoing problem.
+Bees themselves are wonderful and essential however when carpenter bees, hornets and wasps start burrowing in your home they can cause some serious damage and become an ongoing problem.
 If you see bees of any kind start nesting or swarming to and from your home make sure to give us a call as soon as you notice them.